978.604.1297

 For a preventative thrush routine I recommend either Sole Cleanse or Apple Cider Vinegar/water mixture sprayed on the hooves daily.

-For severe cases of thrush I recommend White Lightning, Oxine AH, or Clean Trax soaks.
+For severe cases of thrush I recommend White Lightning, Oxine AH, or Clean It soaks.